I introduced some foundationless frames to Hive #1 this weekend. I’ll tell you why and I’ll tell you how. Here’s one of my foundationless frames:

 3) Wire the frames.
 Freely-drawn comb is usually anchored only to the top of the frame, which makes it easy to accidentally break off during inspections.
 (UPDATE: Our bees seem to connect the comb on all sides of the frame.
 A strong anchor is not a problem.)
 The bees have no problem building through the wire, though, and the wire provides greater support for the comb.
 I couldn’t find any half decent wire locally, so instead I used the strongest mono filament (or fishing line) sold at Canadian Tire — 30 pound test, though 40 is recommended.
 Apparently it works just as well.
 If the line gets old and eventually breaks, I’ll tie wire on the outside of the frames and be done with it.
 The bees can work around the wire and it’ll due for brood frames.
 The wire is strung through holes that are already drilled in the side of the frames.
 Just make the wire tight and you’re good to go.
 (UPDATE: I got hold of some real wire.
 I’ll try it out for 2011.)

 I’ll quickly check the foundationless frames next week.
 If the bees are building comb on them, hooray!
 If they’re not, the experiment is over and I’ll insert foundation into the frames.
-I will be thrilled if it actually works, though, because my admiration for the Backwards Beekeeping methods is what got me into beekeeping in the first place.
+I will be thrilled if it actually works, though, because my admiration for the Backwards Beekeeping methods is what more or less got me into beekeeping in the first place.

 OCTOBER 22, 2010: The foundationless frames worked out fine.
 I don’t know if going foundationless in Newfoundland is better than any other method, but I think it might be fun to give it a try.